Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: Related Works

 \section{Related Works}

-\textbf{LLM-based Minecraft Agents.} The development of LLM-based AI agents in Minecraft has evolved through several key approaches: Voyager ~\cite{voyager} established the first LLM-based agent with automatic skill discovery using GPT-4 ~\cite{gpt4}.
-Subsequent studies enhanced agents via specialized memory mechanisms ~\cite{mrsteve, optimus}, specialized LLM fine-tuning ~\cite{llamarider, steve, odyssey}, task decomposition and causal graph learning ~\cite{plan4mc, gitm, adam}, and combination with reinforcement learning ~\cite{larm, auto-mcreward}.
-Additionally, multi-modal information perception and processing were explored ~\cite{steve-eye, rocket-1}, along with other novel techniques ~\cite{omnijarvis, minedreamer}.
-The development of benchmarks for general capabilities progressed with MineDojo ~\cite{minedojo} and MCU ~\cite{mcu}, while specific agent capabilities were assessed through additional benchmarks ~\cite{mp5, villager}.
+\textbf{LLM-based Minecraft Agents.} The development of LLM-based AI agents in Minecraft has evolved through several key approaches: Voyager~\cite{voyager} established the first LLM-based agent with automatic skill discovery using GPT-4~\cite{gpt4}, built on the open-source library Mineflayer~\cite{Mineflayer}.
+Subsequent studies enhanced agents via specialized memory mechanisms~\cite{mrsteve, optimus}, specialized LLM fine-tuning~\cite{llamarider, steve, odyssey}, task decomposition and causal graph learning~\cite{plan4mc, gitm, adam}, and combination with reinforcement learning~\cite{larm, auto-mcreward}.
+Additionally, multi-modal information perception and processing were explored~\cite{steve-eye, rocket-1}, along with other novel techniques~\cite{optimus3, omnijarvis, minedreamer}.
+The development of benchmarks for general capabilities progressed with MineDojo~\cite{minedojo} and MCU~\cite{mcu}, while specific agent capabilities were assessed through additional benchmarks~\cite{mp5, villager, mineanybuild}.

-\textbf{LLM-based Multi-Agent Systems.} Recent surveys ~\cite{ma-survey1,ma-survey2} provide a comprehensive overview of the key advancements in LLM-based multi-agent systems.
-Building on these foundations, recent research has focused on several core areas: infrastructure frameworks for efficient agent coordination ~\cite{mindagent,agentverse,coela,metagpt,proagent}, which introduce novel paradigms for task management and team collaboration; benchmark development to evaluate multi-agent performance in dynamic environments ~\cite{llmarena, villager}, which has created robust testing environments to assess the generalization and efficiency of LLM-powered agents; large-scale social simulations ~\cite{sid, gen-agents, oasis}, which explore how multi-agent systems model complex societal behaviors; and domain-specific applications ~\cite{jubensha,marg,multirobot} demonstrating the effectiveness of LLM-based agents in specific scenario simulation.
+\textbf{LLM-based Multi-Agent Systems.} Recent research has focused on several core areas~\cite{ma-survey1,ma-survey2}: infrastructure frameworks for efficient agent coordination~\cite{metagpt,agentverse,coela,proagent,supernet}, which introduce novel paradigms for task management and team collaboration; efforts aimed at improving MAS collaboration efficiency through optimizations at communication or routing~\cite{masrouter,cut-the-crap,chen2024optima}; benchmark development to evaluate multi-agent performance in dynamic environments~\cite{llmarena, villager}, which has created robust testing environments to assess the generalization and efficiency of LLM-powered agents; large-scale social simulations~\cite{sid, gen-agents, oasis}, which explore how multi-agent systems model complex societal behaviors; and domain-specific applications~\cite{jubensha,marg,multirobot} demonstrating the effectiveness of LLM-based agents in specific scenario simulation.
+In contrast to prior MAS research that primarily focuses on coordination paradigms or communication strategies, our work targets continuous real-time interaction in non-paused dynamic environments.